 The succession dispute was not merely a personal rivalry; it reflected deep regional and political divides.
 The northern territories, recently conquered and less integrated, felt loyalty to Atahualpa and his military commanders.
 The southern heartland, especially Cusco, considered Huáscar the legitimate heir.
 This geopolitical rift turned a dynastic squabble into a full-scale war that consumed the empire’s resources and tore apart its social fabric.
 The Inca civil war, known as the War of the Two Brothers, began in earnest around 1529 and lasted until 1532.

-The Course of the Inca Civil War (1529–1532)
+The Course of the War (1529–1532)

-Direct Impact on Military Strength
+Direct Impacts on Military Strength

 The civil war inflicted devastating losses on the Inca military’s manpower, leadership, and logistics.